Bylaws

 Membership

-1. Any Member, Fellow, Honorary Fellow, or Affiliate, including Student Members, of the Geological Society of America who is in good standing may become a member of the Planetary Geology Division.
-To effect division membership, an applicant shall express his/her desire on the GSA application or membership renewal forms or in writing to the secretary-treasurer of the division or the executive director of the Society.
-All division members in good standing are eligible to vote and to hold office in the division.
+1. Any Member, Fellow, Honorary Fellow, or Affiliate, including Student Members, of the GSA who is in good standing may become a member of the PGD.
+To become a PGD member , applicants shall indicate their interest when joining or renewing their GSA membership and pay any appropriate dues.
+All PGD members in good standing are eligible to vote and to hold office in the Division.

 ARTICLE III